Alannah MacTiernan: Cabinet 2001–2008

 MacTiernan led a restructuring of the government agencies that oversaw public transport.
 On 1 July 2003, the Public Transport Authority took over all functions relating to public transport in Western Australia from the various agencies that previously performed those functions.
 This included the planning, construction and management of Transperth services, Transwa services, school bus services and regional public transport.

 In April 2002, it was revealed that the state government would be undertaking a $103 million upgrade of Geraldton Port, enabling handymax ships to enter the port.
 This was completed by October 2003.

+MacTiernan was critical of The West Australian newspaper under editor Paul Armstrong, due to its bias against the Labor government, particularly in its opposition to the Mandurah line.

 In road transport, she extended Roe Highway from Welshpool Road to the Kwinana Freeway over the course of several stages.
 She refused to build Roe 8, an extension of the highway west of the Kwinana Freeway through the Beeliar Wetlands, however, due to the environmental impact.
 She extended Tonkin Highway south from Albany Highway; the $140 million cost making it the single biggest road construction project in Western Australia up to that point.
 The first stage of the extension, to Armadale Road, opened on 2 April 2005.
 The second stage of the extension, to Thomas Road, opened on 16 December 2005.

 In December 2006, she approved of the awarding of a $511 million contract for the construction of the New Perth Bunbury Highway project.
 This involved the construction of a 70.5 km dual carriageway to bypass Mandurah.
 Construction started later that month, and the road opened on 20 September 2009, with the northern part being named the Kwinana Freeway and the southern part being named Forrest Highway.
 Despite not being a minister at the time, she was invited to the opening ceremony to cut the ribbon with Premier Colin Barnett, Senator Chris Evans, Transport Minister Simon O'Brien, and the member for Canning Don Randall.